Leo-Aqua/IServAPI/README.md

 >
 > I HOLD NO RESPONSIBILITY FOR ANY DAMAGES OR DATALOSS DONE BY THIS PACKAGE.
 >
-> YOU ARE RESPONSIBLE FOR YOUR DATA!
+> YOU ARE RESPONSIBLE FOR WHAT YOU DO!